top of page

 1.1 What is Paid Advertising?

 Paid advertising involves paying for targeted exposure on platforms like Google Ads, Facebook Ads, Instagram, LinkedIn, and more.
-It allows businesses to reach their target audience quickly through sponsored content, display ads, and search engine marketing (SEM).
+This approach allows businesses to reach their target audience quickly through sponsored content, display ads, and search engine marketing (SEM).

 1.2 Advantages of Paid Ads